haiminhnguyenn/Project_1/README.md

 # Project I

-This repo contains my source code for weekly algorithms assigments of Project I (IT3150) module at HUST.
+This repo contains my source code for weekly algorithms assigments in Project I (IT3150) module at HUST.